Ludwig Dörr DescendantsINTRO | MENU

 Next oldest, based on information available, would be the cemetery which adjoins the crumbling St. James Lutheran Church located just north of Old Fort Atkinson.
 A large cemetery for the St. John’s Catholic Church at Fort Atkinson is located southeast of the town.
 It was set aside in 1875 as a burial ground.

 Land was set aside for the Our Lady of Seven Dolars [Dolors] Church cemetery at Festina in 1858 and more than 500 burials are recorded in this platted cemetery.
-To the southwest of the town of Fort Atkinson is the Oak Hill Cemetery for Protestant burial, which is platted.
+To the southwest of the town of Fort Atkinson is the Oak Hill Cemetery, which is platted.
 The date set aside for burial purposes and total number of burials was not secured by the 1964 survey.

 Washington Township Timeline of Events